What is Brainstorm?

-Brainstorm is the world’s first academic laboratory dedicated to brain health entrepreneurship.
+Brainstorm is the world’s first academic laboratory dedicated to mental health entrepreneurship.

-Our founding mission is to advance brain health by fostering entrepreneurial solutions that optimize health and human potential.
-We accomplish this through education, translation, and collaboration.
+Our founding mission is to advance mental health by fostering innovative products that optimize health and human potential.

 Brainstorm is a part of the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine, which is a 501(c)(3) nonprofit.
 Brainstorm is supported entirely through generous contributions, grants, and sponsorships from individuals, corporations, foundations, and government entities.

-+ Can Stanford Brainstorm leadership come to my organization as speakers or consultants?
+Can Stanford Brainstorm leadership come to my company as speakers or consultants?

 Yes, many Stanford Brainstorm leaders travel to give talks and consult.
 Their time as speakers or consultants is scheduled at their discretion.

-+ I'm a founder or thinking of starting my own venture.
+I'm a founder with my own venture.
 Can I pitch and get feedback from you?

 Yes, we have consulting services for entrepreneurs at all stages of development.
-Fill out the form under "Partner with Us" and let us know how we can best help you.
+Fill out the form under "Work with Us" and let us know how we can best help you.

-+ I'm an investor looking into a brain health company.
+I'm an investor looking into a mental health company.
 Can you share your expertise with my firm?